brettcutt/the-chefs-desire/README.md

 ### Scope
 #### Features
+##### User registration and account
+- A user can create an account and have their own unique username.
+This username will be used to identify a recipe belonging to that user.

 ##### Header and Footer
 - The site name is displayed in the upper left hand corner of the page as a clickable logo that redirects to the home page.